Mise en abyme (in literature and other media): History

 The term mise en abyme derives from heraldry.
-It describes the appearance of a smaller shield in the center of a larger one; see for example the Royal coat of arms of the United Kingdom.
+It describes the appearance of a smaller shield in the center of a larger one; see for example the Royal coat of arms of the United Kingdom (in the form used between 1801 and 1837).
 André Gide, in an 1893 entry into his journal, was the first to write about mise en abyme in connection with describing self-reflexive embeddings in various forms of art.

 The term enters the lexicon through Claude-Edmonde Magny who described the aesthetic effects of the device.
 Jean Ricardou developed the concept further by outlining some of its functions.
 On the one hand it may confuse and disrupt the work in question, but on the other hand it may enhance understanding e.g. by pointing out the work's true meaning or intention.
 Lucien Dällenbach continues the research in a magisterial study by classifying and describing various forms and functions of mise en abyme.